 Despite the recent growth in subscribers, some critics believe that the pace of the growth of the online streaming company is waning.
 This is likely due to a loss in potential new subscribers, as well as an increased number of users being poached by cheaper streaming alternatives from the platform.

 One way the platform could do this is by offering local content to users streaming from a particular country or region.
-This would not only improve the brand’s image internationally but also position itself as a strong force within the country and potentially one which offers exclusive streaming rights to a wide range of local content.
+This would not only improve the brand’s image internationally but also position itself as a strong force within the country and potentially one that offers exclusive streaming rights to a wide range of local content.

 New Innovative Customer-centric Services